conda-incubator/conda-pypi/docs/architecture.md

 principles that ensure effective integration between conda and PyPI ecosystems.

-Conda-native integration is achieved by using conda's official plugin system and leveraging conda's existing infrastructure including solvers, channels, and metadata systems.
+Conda-native integration is achieved by using `conda`'s official plugin system and leveraging `conda`'s existing infrastructure including solvers, channels, and metadata systems.
 This approach maintains full compatibility with existing conda workflows.